ElArkk/jax-unirep/.github/pull_request_template.md

 ### Code checks
 1. [ ] If there are new features implemented, add suitable tests in the `tests` directory.
-2. [ ] If any new dependencies are introduced throught the new features, add the packages, pinned to a version, to `environment.yml`.
+2. [ ] If any new dependencies are introduced through the new features, add the packages, pinned to a version, to `environment.yml`.
 3. [ ] Run `make test` in a console in the top level directory to make sure all the tests pass.